stefaanc/psconsole/README.md

 > :bulb:
 > The PowerShell shortcut can usually be found in the Start Menu: `"$env:APPDATA\Microsoft\Windows\Start Menu\Programs\Windows PowerShell\Windows PowerShell.lnk"` (or with the `(x86)` suffix for the 32-bit version).

-To illustrate the difference between the color palettes when starting Powershell in different ways, below, we started the console from the command prompt
+To illustrate the difference between the color palettes when starting Powershell in different ways, below, we started the console from the Run app

 ![admin-console-via cmd.png](./docs/screenshots/admin-console-via-cmd.png)